 What is ‘Reasonable Accommodation’?

-‘Reasonable accommodation’ is where an employer makes a change to the tasks and structure of a job, or makes changes to the workplace environment so that an employee with a disability can fully do the job and enjoy equal employment opportunities.
+‘Reasonable accommodation’ is where an employer makes a change to the tasks and structure of a job, or makes changes to the workplace environment so that an employee with a disability can do the job to the best of their ability and enjoy equal employment opportunities.

-However, under EU legislation, you as an employer are not obliged to provide special treatment or facilities if the cost of doing so is excessive or disproportionate.
+However, under equality legislation, you as an employer are not obliged to provide special treatment or facilities if the cost of doing so is excessive or disproportionate.
 If you have to make changes to the workplace or work practices to accommodate a disabled employee, the demands should be ‘reasonable’ and should not impose a ‘disproportionate burden’ on you.
-In other words, the changes and the costs should be realistic for the business to bear.
+In other words, the changes and the costs should be realistic for the business to bear depending on several factors:

 · the nature and cost of the accommodation requested;